pipo1991/SystemProgrammingExSymTable/README.md

 SystemProgrammingExSymTable
 ===========================

-A simple program to define external Symtable for assembly code
+A simple program to define external Symtable for assembly code for Sic machine